IBM/create-and-deploy-memcached-operator-using-go/README.md

 This command will invoke controller-gen to generate the CRD manifests at `config/crd/bases/cache.example.com_memcacheds.yaml` - you can see the yaml representation of the object we specified in our `_types.go` file.

-Next, we will implement the custom controller logic which will tell the operator what to do in the case that the desired state of the Memcached resource is not the same as the observed.

 ## 6. Compile, build and push

-At this point, we are ready to compile and build the code and push the image to your image registry which in this case will be using Docker Hub.
-You can use your choice of mage registry.
+At this point, we are ready to compile, build the image of our operator, and push the image to an image repository.
+You can use the image registry of your choice, but here we will use Docker Hub.

-The generated code when you initialize creates a `Makefile` which allows you to use `make` command to compile your `go` operator code.
+The generated code from the `operator-sdk` creates a `Makefile` which allows you to use `make` command to compile your `go` operator code.
 The same make command also allows you to build and push the docker image.

 To compile the code run the following command in the terminal from your project root:
 ```bash
 make install
 ```

-Note: In the following steps we push our controller image to a image repository.
+Note: You will need to have an account to a image repository like Docker Hub to be able to push your operator image.
 Use `Docker login` to login.
-You will need to be logged in first to push your image to a repo.

-To build the docker image run the following command.
+To build the Docker image run the following command.
 Note that you can also use the regular `docker build -t` command to build as well.

 `<username>` is your Docker Hub (or Quay.io) username, and `<version>` is the